Orlando Arcia Player Props: Braves vs. Cardinals

 - The Cardinals surrendered the third-fewest home runs in baseball (146 total, 0.9 per game).

-- Woodford makes his first start of the season for the Cardinals.
+- Matz will start for the Cardinals, his first of the season.

-- In his last appearance on Wednesday, Oct.
-5, the 26-year-old righty, came out of the bullpen and went two scoreless innings against the Pittsburgh Pirates.
+- The 31-year-old left-hander pitched in relief and threw one scoreless inning when he last appeared on Monday, Oct.
+3 against the Pittsburgh Pirates.

 © 2023 Data Skrive.
 All rights reserved.